Valide sultan: Role and position

-The most powerful and well-known of all valide sultans in the history of the Ottoman Empire were Mihrimah Sultan, Nurbanu Sultan, Safiye Sultan, Kösem Sultan, and Turhan Sultan.
+The most powerful and well-known of all valide sultans in the history of the Ottoman Empire were Nurbanu Sultan, Safiye Sultan, Kösem Sultan, and Turhan Sultan.

-Sultan Nurbanu Sultan became the first of the great valide sultans during the sixteenth century, as haseki and legal wife to Sultan Selim II.
+Nurbanu Sultan became the first of the great valide sultans during the sixteenth century, as haseki as well as legal wife to Sultan Selim II.
 Nurbanu’s influential career as valide sultan established the precedent of valide sultan maintaining more power than her nearest harem rival, the haseki, or favorite concubine of the reigning sultan.
 The following influential valide sultans, Safiye Sultan, Kösem Sultan and Turhan Sultan, maintained this precedent and occupied positions of extreme power within the Ottoman imperial court.
 These positions helped them solidify their own power within the imperial court and ease diplomatic tensions on a broader, international scale.

-Since Hurrem Sultan died before her son, Selim II, became Sultan she never became a valide sultan.
-In an extremely rare case in Ottoman history, Selim II bestowed the title of valide sultan upon his older sister, Mihrimah Sultan.
-It became the only incident in Ottoman history that a valide sultan was a member of the Ottoman royal family, thus reflecting Mihrimah's power.

 Most harem women who were slaves were never formally married to the sultans.
 Nevertheless, their children were considered fully legitimate under Islamic law if recognized by the father.